ecsyjs/ecsy/README.md

 - Focused on providing a simple but yet efficient API
 - Designed to avoid garbage collection as possible
 - Systems, entities and components are scoped in a `world` instance
-- Singleton components can be registered per `world`
 - Multiple queries per system
 - Reactive support:
   - Support for reactive behaviour on systems (React to changes on entities and components)